fossasia/eventyay-tickets/doc/administrator/installation.rst

 We also recommend that you use a firewall, although this is not a pretalx-specific recommendation.
 If you're new to Linux and firewalls, we recommend that you start with `ufw`_.

-.. note:: Please, do not run pretalx without HTTPS encryption.
+.. note:: Please do not run pretalx without HTTPS encryption.
 You'll handle user data and thanks
           to `Let's Encrypt`_, SSL certificates are free these days.
 We also *do not* provide support for HTTP-exclusive installations except for evaluation purposes.